10 things you’ll notice your first week in the Netherlands

 READ MORE | 7 incredible things you can ACTUALLY do if you get a Dutch bank card

-But, if you’re stuck in the danger zone (aka that in-between moment when you haven’t quite gotten around to getting a bank account just yet), there are some ways to get around.
+But, if you’re stuck in the danger zone (AKA that in-between moment when you haven’t quite gotten around to getting a bank account just yet), some places still accept cash.

 Note: Many online transactions require iDeal to verify your purchase.
 To use this, you’ll need a Dutch bank account, but a way around it could be to use the now internationally recognised bank, Revolut.